The Government Investment in Decarbonising Industry (GIDI) Fund

 The Government is working in partnership with business to accelerate the decarbonisation of process heat in industry and stimulate the domestic economy supporting employment.
 If you have a carbon reduction plan and are looking to accelerate it, your project may be eligible for funding.

-Successful applicants for the first round of EECA's Government Investment in Decarbonising Industry Fund (GIDI) were announced by Minister for Energy and Resources Dr Megan Woods at WoolWorks and McCain Foods in Timaru.
+Successful projects from the first round were announced in March by Minister for Energy and Resources Dr Megan Woods at WoolWorks and McCain Foods in Timaru.